 Once powered on the tag unit will try and range to 4 anchors and then go to sleep.
-After a period (superframe/scheduling period, T{sf}) it will wake up and range to 4 anchors again.
-The tag ranges to all 4 anchors simultaneously.
-It sends a Poll as a broadcast message (destination address is set to 0xFFFF), receives any responses, and then sends a Final.
-If no response from anchor #0 is received the Final message will not be sent.
+After a period (superframe/scheduling period, $T{sf}$ ) it will wake up and range to 4 anchors again.
+The tag ranges to all 4 anchors simultaneously (as described in Figure 3 below).
+It sends a Poll as a broadcast message (destination address is set to 0xFFFF), receives any responses, and then sends a Final, again as a broadcast.
+This is outlined in Figure 2.

-The scheduling period is 280 ms for 110 kbps or 100 ms for 6.81 Mbps mode.
+The default scheduling period is 280 ms for 110 kbps or 100 ms for 6.81 Mbps mode.
 This is the period from the time that the tag sends its poll, completes the ranging exchanges or times out to the same instant of sending the poll again.
 These scheduling period timings are related to the duration of the ranging interactions and the number of interaction slots defined for the superframe, (described below).
 Note that the 6.81 Mbps mode could have a faster update rate, but a 10 Hz update rate was decided and defined for the 6.81 Mbps mode superframe.

-Figure 2 gives an overview of the superframe structure and the frame timings are given in Figure 6 and Figure 7.
+Figure 3 gives an overview of the superframe structure and the frame timings are given in Figure 8 and Figure 9.

-Figure 2: Tag TWR RTLS time profile
+Figure 3: Tag TWR RTLS time profile